 Verify Equity Amount

-You can begin the process of canceling your PMI as soon as you calculate that your equity reaches 20%.
-Contact your lending institution to ask for cancellation of PMI.
-Next, you will be asked to submit documentation that you have at least 20 percent equity.
-The best proof there is can be found in a state certified appraisal on form URAR-1004 (Uniform Residential Appraisal Report), required by most lenders before canceling PMI.
+You can start the process of PMI cancelation when you calculate that your equity has risen to 20%.
+Contact your lender to request cancellation of your Private Mortgage Insurance.
+Your lender will require documentation that your equity is at 20 percent or above.
+You can acquire proof of your equity by getting a state certified appraisal using form URAR-1004 (Uniform Residential Appraisal Report), which is required by most lenders before canceling PMI.

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.